taosdata/TDengine/docs/en/08-third-party/02-prometheus.md

 ./prometheus --config.file prometheus.yml
 ```

 Prometheus should start up.
 It also started a web server at <http://localhost:9090>.
+If you want to access the web server from a browser which is not running on the same host as Prometheus, please change `localhost` to correct hostname, FQDN or IP address, depending on your network environment.

 ## Verify Remote Write